uhmfleamarket/postr/index.md

 # Development History

 The development process for the UHM Flea market follows the [Final Project](http://courses.ics.hawaii.edu/ics314s17/morea/project-management/reading-screencast-idpm.html).
-In a nutshell, development consists of a sequence of Milestones.
-Milestones consist of issues corresponding to 2-3 day tasks.
+The development consists of a sequence of Milestones that consist of issues corresponding to the tasks.
 GitHub projects are used to manage the processing of tasks during a milestone.

-The following sections document the development history of the Manoa Flea Market.
+The following sections document the development history of the UHM Flea Market.

 ## Milestone 1: Mockup Development and Authentication